DevFrancisLab/alx-system_engineering-devops/0x00-shell_basics/README.md

 3. Display current directory contents in a long format
 4. Display current directory contents, including hidden files (starting with .) using the long format
 5. Display current directory contents, with user and group IDs displayed numerically
+6. Create a script that creates a directory inside a directory